kksgandhi/personal_site/Tangible Cubes Ui Ar-Juan.md

 Authors: [[Juan]] [[Tofetti]] [[Giacomo]] [[Abad]] [[Francisco]]
 #hciFinalProject

-The team built an [[educational game]] that allowed children to learn about animals that are at the risk of extinction
+The team built an [[educational games]] that allowed children to learn about animals that are at the risk of extinction

 The game uses a head mounted display